Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 4670 512MB is the winner, though only just barely. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 4670 512MB is a better choice, not by a very large margin though. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison